-- The goal should be value for patients, not lowering costs or offering every service - 2.
+- 1. The goal should be value for patients, not just lowering costs - 2.
 The best way to contain costs is to drive improvement in quality - 3.
 There must be competition for patients based on results

 Value: Patient health outcomes

 Total cost of achieving those outcomes